 The Contractor shall develop and maintain a network of early intervention providers, certified by DBHDS, with sufficient capacity to serve its CCC Plus Members in need of early intervention services.
 Early intervention providers shall be reflected in the Contractor's networks.
 Provider qualification requirements for early intervention are described at 12VAC30-50-131 and 12VAC35-225 et seq, in Appendix G of the DMAS Early Intervention Services Manual, and the DBHDS Practice Manual.
 Early intervention providers must be contracted with or have memorandum of agreement with the local lead agency for the catchment area in which the Member resides.
-In order to ensure adequate early intervention provider participation, the Contractor shall adhere to the Department's early intervention coverage rules and shall comply with special payment provisions described in Section 12.4.2, Exceptional Processing and Payment Rules.
+In order to ensure adequate early intervention provider participation, the Contractor shall adhere to the Department's early intervention coverage rules and shall comply with special payment provisions described in Section 12.4.2, Exceptional Processing and Payment Rules for Nursing Facility, LTSS, ARTS, MHS, and Early Intervention.